A Answers (16)

 The cause of Alzheimer's disease is unknown, so there are no proven prevention guidelines to follow at this time.
 Researchers are working to define risk factors for the disease and studying substances that have the potential to reduce the risk.
 One recent new study, for example, suggests that nonsteroidal anti-inflammatory medications may lower the risk of Alzheimer's disease.
 The finding appears to confirm that inflammation plays a role in the disease.
 Further study is needed to identify whether any of these medications can safely prevent the onset of Alzheimer's.

-Robin Miller, Integrative Medicine, answeredAlzheimer's disease is a devastating degenerative condition.
+Robin Miller, MD, Integrative Medicine, answeredAlzheimer's disease is a devastating degenerative condition.
 In this video, Dr. Robin Miller reveals what over-the-counter medication can stave off Alzheimer's.